Do You Believe in Magic (album): Contemporary reviews

 In Britain, Melody Makers review panel determined the Spoonful was a "strange American group" whose style did not "fall into any particular brand", and the Liverpool Echo wrote they were "zany" but especially talented musically.
 Allen Evans of New Musical Express instead described the band as a beat group and compared their sound to the Beatles.
-Asked about folk rock by Melody Maker, Mick Jagger said that though he enjoyed the Spoonful's latest singles, he found Do You Believe in Magic to be "awful".
+In the magazine London Life, the actress Anita Harris disparaged the band's casual outfits and remarked that the English band the Trendsetters managed to be "more interesting and exciting" in one single than the Spoonful managed over an entire album.

 Retrospective assessment

 Among retrospective commentators, the author Richie Unterberger complained that the Spoonful's albums were often "patchy" and "maddeningly inconsistent" because their album tracks were often of much lower quality than their hits.
-In contrast, Robert Christgau contended that on Do You Believe in Magic "the filler was prime too" because the band's "folk-rock revved a jug-band strain that was plenty lively to begin with".
+In contrast, Robert Christgau contended that on Do You Believe in Magic "the filler was prime too".
 Similarly, in his review for AllMusic, William Ruhlmann wrote that though the Spoonful were typically remembered for Sebastian's songwriting, the album provided "a well-rounded collection that demonstrated their effectiveness as a group."